HabitatMap/HabitatMap/pages/airbeam/users-guide-airbeammini.md

    <a id="extract" class="anchor">
   </a>
   <h2 class="heading heading--small heading--body">
-    How to Extract AirBeam Mini from Sleeve
+    How to Remove AirBeam Mini from Sleeve
   </h2>

   <p class="p--body">